ycrc/ycrc.github.io/snippets/grace_partitions.md

 === "gpu"

     Use the gpu partition for jobs that make use of GPUs.
 You must [request GPUs explicitly](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) with the `--gpus` option in order to use them.
 For example, `--gpus=gtx1080ti:2` would request 2 GeForce GTX 1080Ti GPUs per node.
-    The gpu partition is only for batch jobs, all interactive GPU work should run in the gpu_devel partition.

     **Request Defaults**

-    Unless specified, your jobs will run with the following options to `sbatch` options for this partition.
+    Unless specified, your jobs will run with the following options to `salloc` and `sbatch` options for this partition.

     ``` text
     --time=01:00:00 --nodes=1 --ntasks=1 --cpus-per-task=1 --mem-per-cpu=5120